jbcodeforce/aws-studies/docs/playground/gettingstarted.md

 See [Getting started guide](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) which can be summarized as

-* Your client must authenticate to Amazon ECR registries as an AWS user before it can push and pull images.
+* Your client must authenticate to Amazon ECR registries as an AWS user before you can push and pull images.
 * You can control access to your repositories and the images within them with repository policies.

+[ECR public gallery](https://gallery.ecr.aws/) includes docker images to be reusable.

 ## Deploy a Web App on AWS Elastic Beanstalk